What should be done after the Hong Kong company is established?

 Timeline for statutory matters in the first 12 months

-What is the annual return (NAR1)?
-Overview of deadlines, fees, and late penalties.
+What is the annual return form (NAR1)?

 According to Section 662 of the Companies Ordinance, private limited companies must submitCompanies RegistryNAR1 annually to update registration information such as directors, company secretary, shareholders, and registered address to ensure accurate records.